GSG-FC02/HebaRiham-Jikan-API/README.md

 **Journey of our website**

-- we decide the api type that we will use in our website.
+- We decide the api type that we will use in our website.
-- Making Repository: seconed step was prepare the repo on github to create issues to devide the tasks on team members after planing.
+- Making Repository: seconed step was prepare the repo on github to create issues and devide the tasks on team members after planing.
 - Planning: We defining general style for our website ( Colors, Fonts, Pictures) and deacide the shape of it.
 - we divided tasks between the team members and make issues.
 - Creating HTML , CSS and Javascript code: We started working on pages and we finished writing codes for all pages.